mlecjm/data-scarcity/README.md

-# Transfer-Regularized Probabilistic Supply Chain Demand Forecasting Model for Launch-Phase Retail under Data Scarcity
+# TR-MQLR: Transfer-Regularized Probabilistic Supply Chain Demand Forecasting Model Framework for Launch-Phase Retail under Data Scarcity

-Implementation of the Transfer-Regularized Probabilistic Supply Chain Demand Forecasting Model for Launch-Phase Retail under Data Scarcity
+This reposition is for the implementation of the TR-MQLR: Transfer-Regularized Probabilistic Supply Chain Demand Forecasting Model Framework for Launch-Phase Retail under Data Scarcity